 Ilhéu de Maria Vaz

-It is particularly covered by vegetation, namely the Festuca petraea, the Erica azorica and the Azorina vidalii.
-This place is visited by a high number of seabirds, such as the Sterna spp., and it is an important nesting site, especially for the Larus michahellis atlantis.
+This islet is particularly covered by Azorean endemic vegetation, especially Festuca petraea, Erica azorica and Azorina vidalii, and is visited by a high number of seabirds, such as Sterna spp.
+It is also considered an important nesting site, particularly for Larus michahellis atlantis species.

-It is possible to see this islet through the Fajã Grande - Ponta Delgada (PR1FLO) and the Great Route of Flores (GR01FLO) walking trails.
+In order to maintain its unique characteristics and due to its high scientific interest, the visit to the islet is prohibited.
+However, it is possible to sight it through the Fajã Grande - Ponta Delgada (PR1FLO) or the Great Route of Flores (GR01FLO) walking trails.

-This area includes the Costa Nordeste Special Protection Area (SPA) and Special Area of Conservation (SAC) within the Natura 2000 network and an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization.
-Its exterior limit borders a Protected Area of Resources Management.
+This protected area integrates the Costa Nordeste Special Area of Conservation (SAC), within the Natura 2000 network, and an Important Bird and Biodiversity Area (IBA) of the BirdLife International organization.
+Its exterior limit borders the Costa Norte Protected Area of Resources Management.